bozhinov/pChart2.0-for-PHP7/README.md

- The sandbox and all examples work as expected.<br />
  Code is being tested against PHP versions 7.0 to 8.0<br />
  PHP version 8.1 brings breaking changes to imagefilledpolygon and count<br />
  for this reason I will create a separate repo for it.

- Word of advice, keep it secure:
- - Set write permissions only to the "cache" and "temp" folders if you are going to be using them.
- - Make sure the content of these folders is not visible to the rest of the world.

- Please check the readme.txt file for details on licensing.

 pChart 2.1 library for PHP 7 (7-Compatible branch)
 ===================